Agnogh/fake-restaurant/README.md

 #### Returning users ####
 - I want to continue getting discounts
 - I want to try other dishes
-- I want to experience I had 1st time around
+- I want to experience what I had 1st time around
 - I want contact details so I can reserve a spot

 #### Owner of the restaurant ####
-- I want more subscribers so I can share updates regulary and increase potential clients
+- I want more subscribers so I can share updates regularly and increase potential clients
 - I want clients to have our contact

 ## Design of the webpage ##